scalyr/scalyr-grafana-datasource-plugin/README.md

     systemctl restart grafana-server
     ```

-### Verify the Plugin was Installed
+### Verify the plugin was installed

 1. In order to verify proper installation you must log in to your grafana instance
    and navigate to **Configuration Settings -> Data Sources**.

     ![FirstImage](images/ConfigDataSource.png)

-2. This will take you into the configuration page.
+2. This takes you into the configuration page.
 If you already have other data
-   sources installed, you will see them show up here.
+   sources installed, you can see them show up here.
 Click on the **Add data source** button:

     ![SecondImage](images/DataSoureConfig.png)